petershin/liferay-learn/docs/dxp-cloud/latest/en/manage-and-optimize/team-activities.md

 # Team Activities

 Keeping track of activities within each project environment is essential.
-With Liferay DXP Cloud, you can monitor builds, deployments, and other project activities via the web console.
+With Liferay Cloud, you can monitor builds, deployments, and other project activities via the web console.

 ## Types of Environment Activities